Maximizing Social Welfare Subject to Network Externalities: A Unifying Submodular Optimization Approach: Conclusions

 \section{Conclusions}

-We studied the problem of multi-item social welfare maximization subject to network externalities.
+We studied the maximum social welfare problem with multiple items subject to network externalities.
 We first showed that the problem could be cast as a multi-agent submodular or supermodular optimization.
 We then used convex programming and various randomized rounding techniques to devise improved approximation algorithms for that problem.
 In particular, we provided a unifying method to devise approximation algorithms for the multi-item allocation problem using the rich literature from submodular optimization.
 Our principled approach not only recovers or improves some of the existing algorithms that have been derived in the past in an ad hoc fashion, but it also has the potential to be used for devising efficient algorithms with additional complicating constraints.

 This work opens several avenues for future research.
 It is interesting to extend our results by incorporating extra constraints into the MSW problem.
+For instance, in cyber-physical network security, resources tend to be limited and only a constrained subset of agents could have access to security resources.
 Moreover, it would be interesting to see if the approximation factors developed in this work can be improved or whether matching hardness lower bounds can be established.
 Finally, one can study a dynamic version of the MSW where the influence weights or the externality functions may change over time.